Tax Deductions and Podiatric Care – What Quebec Residents Need to Know for Their Tax Return

 Grouping Medical Expenses:

-Consolidate expenses within a 12-month span to surpass the 3% net income threshold.
+Consolidate expenses within a 12-month period to surpass the 3% net income threshold.

 Travel Expenses for Medical Care: